 Only qualified service personnel (such as a licensed electrician) should perform the system and battery installation and initial startup.
-Risk of electrical shock exists.
+Risk of electrical shock.

-Please record your unit's part number, serial number, and model number below.
+Please record your unit's model number, serial number, and part number below.
 You can find these numbers on the labels on the inside of the system's right door.

-Part Number

-Serial Number

 Model Number